cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste tab](../img/getting-started/import_pastcsvdata_shot.png)

-There you can paste your previously selected data, and see the result with the **Preview** button.
+You can paste your previously selected data and see the result with the **Preview** button.

 ![Import data copy paste data](../img/getting-started/import_pastcsvdata2_shot.png)

-You need to switch on the **Option : Update existing data**. the updated shots will be in blue
+You need to switch on the **Option: Update existing data**. the updated shots will be in blue